julianze/smartvisu/readme.md

   * Easy: Implementation with HTML5
   * Simple: Connect to KNX with commands directly in HTML
   * Universal: Small concept of widgets
-  * Connectable: Using drivers for different KNX installations
+  * Connectable: Using drivers for different KNX installations  vb

 ## SYSTEM REQUIREMENTS